LeoLee0403/Thesis/readme_operation.md

 - Besides, the file RTT1_for_RTT2.txt RTT1_for_RTT3.txt are RTT1 between NSLAB and 82 VPN in my experiment for subtraction.

 ### RTT2
+- /pcapfile

+    - a_vpn.txt: VPN list (named in city)
+    - a_ingest.txt: ingest server list (named in city)
-- pcapfile - aconvert_totxt.sh
+    - lrtt\_[VPN]\_[ingest].pcap
-    - we want to get compute the RTT of all pair between 82 VPN and 60 ingest server.
-First we use the script to convert the pcapfile to text file for easy operation
+        - These .pcap files are traffic between VPN and ingest server.
+For example, use `tcpdump -nn -r lrtt_Adelaide_Ashburn_VA3.pcap`, we can get the traffic between Adelaide VPN and Ashburn_VA3 ingest server.
+And VPN ip will be your **vpn_net_interface** (varies by machines).
-- txtfile
+        - In this example,
+Time1 ...
+IP VPN_ip > ingest_ip ... seq num_s:**num_t** ...
+...
+Time2 ... ingest_ip > IP VPN_ip ... ack **num**
+if num_t == num, then pair the two packets and compute the RTT of this pair is Time2 - Time1, and finally get the minimum RTT between all pairs, and then pass the RTT to make adjustment to get the adjusted RTT2.
     - a_main.sh
+        - To get the RTT of all pair between 82 VPN and 60 ingest server in my experiment.
+First we use the script to convert the pcapfile to text file for easy operation.
+- /txtfile
+    - a_main.sh
-        - after the conversion, the for loop will compute the RTT, but the RTT include the RTT1.
-So we run the following script **a_get_adjusted_RTT.sh** to minus RTT1 from the RTT and adjust the RTT to nonnegative value.
+        - After the conversion, the for loop will **bash lcompute.sh** to compute the RTT between each VPN and each ingest server, but the RTT include the RTT1.
+So we run **a_get_adjusted_RTT.sh** to minus RTT1 from the RTT, and it will also adjust the RTT to nonnegative value.
-        -  [excel] finally in this file we get the RTT of each VPN_ingest pair.
+        -  `xdg-open RTT2_VPNs.ods` to get the RTT2
+    - lcompute.sh
+        - We get:
+            - timestamp.txt
+                - all packets' timestamp
+            - seq_acktime.txt
+                - If time_stamp is 05\:27:36.164483, it will be parsed out 0527.36164483

 ### RTT3
 - pcapfile - aconvert_totxt.sh